Menditect/documentation/docs/refguide/Teststep/index.md

 First, navigate to the Automatic Test Case that the Teststep is in.

 **Option 1: Move a teststep 1 position up or down.**
-- Click on the "..." button on the Teststep to show the Quick Menu.
+- Click on the "..." button on the Teststep.
 - Click on <i class="fas fa-arrow-up"></i> or <i class="fas fa-arrow-down"></i> to move the Teststep up or down.
 - Review and correct any resulting configuration errors.